 As an Amazon Associate Playpedalsteel.com earns from qualifying purchases.
+This page contains affiliate links.

 The volume pedal you use for pedal steel will affect your tone, if even just slightly.
 Try to use a volume pedal designed for pedal steel guitar to ensure that your amp is receiving the frequencies, timbre, and dynamics of the instrument that truly reflect the instrument’s capabilities sonically.